slackapi/java-slack-sdk/docs/content/guides/scim-api.md

 SCIMClient scim = slack.scim(token);
 ```

-The `SCIMClient` supports all the available endpoints in SCIM APIs.
+The `SCIMClient` supports all the available endpoints in the SCIM API.
 Check [the Javadoc](https://oss.sonatype.org/service/local/repositories/releases/archive/com/slack/api/slack-api-client/sdkLatestVersion/slack-api-client-sdkLatestVersion-javadoc.jar/!/com/slack/api/scim/SCIMClient.html) for the entire list of them.
-On this page, let me share a few code snippets demonstrating how to use SCIM APIs in Java.
+On this page, we share a few code snippets demonstrating how to use the SCIM API in Java.

-### Manage Users
+### Manage users

 The following pieces of Java code demonstrate how to manage users.